 If a person who receives a graduate certificate decides to continue for a graduate degree, the person needs to seek approval from that degree program.
 Credits earned for the graduate certificate may also be used to meet degree requirements for the graduate degree if approved by the Program of Study Committee.

 C.2 Academic Procedures for Graduate Certificates

+Application

+An undergraduate student wishing to pursue a concurrent Graduate Certificate must submit the Concurrent Application Form.

+A new student must apply for admission to the certificate program using the Application for Admission.

+A graduate student wishing to pursue a Certificate in addition to a Graduate Degree must submit the corresponding form.

-At the time of admission, known certificate seeking students will be designated as “Certificate” or “CRT” for the Degree entry on the Graduate Admission Evaluation form.
+At the time of admission to a graduate program, known certificate-seeking students will be designated as “Certificate” or “CRT” for the Degree entry on the Graduate Admission Evaluation form.

 Students pursuing only a graduate certificate may not be awarded a graduate assistantship.

+Supervision and Program of Study

-Each certificate program will have a “Director of Certificate Studies” (DOCS)-the equivalent of the DOGE for a graduate major.
+Each certificate program has a Director of Certificate Studies (DOCS) – the equivalent of the DOGE for a graduate major.

-A POS form shall be filed for each Certificate student no later than the first week of the final term.

 Certificate students do not have a POS committee, but do have a supervising professor that can be the same as the Director of Certificate Studies.
 The supervising professor must be a member of the graduate faculty and of the program.

-The POS form will list the courses required to receive the certificate and be signed by the student, supervising professor and DOCS.
-The POS form notifies the Graduate College of the supervising professor.

-No “Recommendation for Committee” form needs to be filed with the Graduate College.

-The POS form must list at least one ISU graduate course after admission to the certificate program.
+To receive a certificate, students must submit the Online Certificate POS for approval.

 The regular Graduate College course rules apply to certificates:

-A student must have a graduate GPA of 3.00 or better, no course with less than a C may be applied to the POS.
+A student must have a graduate GPA of 3.00 or better and no course with a grade below a C may be applied to the POS.

-All courses on the POS must be graduate courses or may include up to three approved undergraduate courses taken as a graduate student.

-Any transfer credits used must be B or better, have been taken as a graduate student for graduate credit, and be from an accredited university.
+Any transfer credits used must have B or better grades, have been taken as a graduate student for graduate credit, and be from an accredited university.
 Individual programs will determine the maximum transfer credits they will allow for the certificate.

 Transfer courses must be completed prior to submitting the POS and a transcript submitted to the Graduate College for review.

 Time limits for graduate certificate programs follow the same 7-year time limit that master’s programs employ.

+Completion

+Students must submit a completion form within two years after completing the final required course in the certificate program of study

+To withdraw from a graduate certificate program, email your Director of Certificate that you are no longer actively pursuing the certificate

-When a student has completed all requirements, the program will submit a signed by the DOCS to the Graduate College.
+When a student has completed all requirements, the program will submit a Certificate Completion Form Certificate Completion Form signed by the DOCS to the Graduate College.
 The Graduate College will then certify that all requirements have been completed satisfactorily and inform the Registrar and the Graduation Office.

 The Registrar will add a notation to the permanent record (transcript) indicating that a Graduate Certificate in _____ was granted on a specified date and issue a printed ISU graduate certificate.